asuttles/AndyEdit/README.md

 ## Acknowledgements

-I would like to acknowledge Richard Stallman for the amazing EMACS text editor and countless of my fellow hobyist software developers who have written the various Ersatz Emacs clones which have inspired this present effort.
+I would like to acknowledge countless of my fellow hobyist software developers who have written the various Ersatz Emacs clones which have inspired this present effort.